getsentry/sentry-javascript/docs/usage.rst

     Raven.isSetup()

+.. _raven-js-source-maps:

-Dealing with minified source code
+Dealing with Minified Source Code
 ---------------------------------

-Raven and Sentry now support `Source Maps
+Raven and Sentry support `Source Maps
 <http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/>`_.

 We have provided some instructions to creating Source Maps over at